-If your WordPress blog is stalling or not responding, this is most likely the result of a corrupted plugin or theme.
-When loading the blog in your browser, it will continuously load until it times out; or it will load with a blank page.
+If your WordPress blog is stalling or not responding, this is most likely due to a corrupted plugin or theme.
+When loading the blog in your browser, it will continuously load until it times out; or load with a blank page.

-To fix this issue you must create a new MySQL user and update the wp-config.php file to have the new MySQL username and MySQL Password.
-Simply locate the following information in that file, and update the bold sections with your new information:
+To fix this issue, you must create a new MySQL user and update the wp-config.php file in your File Manager to have the new MySQL username and MySQL password.
+Locate the following information in the wp-config.php file, and update the bold sections with your new information:

 /** MySQL database username */ define('DB_USER', 'user_wp1'); /** MySQL database password */ define('DB_PASSWORD', 'password');